-Flag Description Usage Default value desc Specifies a description for the script. desc= text string Type of script being executed. env Specifies an environment variable to use. env=variable_name=value None exit_on_error Set to true to exit the process if the preprocessing or postprocessing script fails. exit_on_error=true False skip_on_error Set to true to skip the next backup or restore component. skip_on_error=true False
+Flag Description Usage Default value desc Specifies a description for the script. desc= text string Type of script being executed. env Specifies an environment variable to use. env=variable_name= val ue None exit_on_error Set to true to exit the process if the preprocessing or postprocessing script fails. exit_on_error=true False